 Located about halfway between Kansas City and St. Louis, Columbia is a vibrant, youthful city that is home to the University of Missouri and the quintessential college town.
 In addition to the buzzy and busy life on campus, Columbia has a lot to offer both young professionals and families — namely its strong economy and its easy access to shopping, culture, arts and activities.

 Columbia scored high on our list because of its low unemployment rate, which was last recorded as 2.1% in December 2018 (the national rate is a whole two percentage points higher at 4%).
-But there’s more to look for in Columbia beyond its great economy — there’s also a quaint downtown, beautiful and expansive state parks and fun festivals like Art in the Park and the Citizen Jane Film Festival, which showcases the work of female filmmakers all around the world.
+But there’s more to look for in Columbia beyond its great economy — there’s also a quaint downtown, beautiful and expansive state parks and fun festivals like Art in the Park.

 Local Obsession: “Riding the tiger” — or climbing on top of a bronze tiger statue on Tiger Plaza to pose for a photo — as well as being a sworn enemy of Mizzou’s biggest rival, the University of Kansas Jayhawks.